ZsoltTanko/inline-llm-lens/docs/STATUS.md

 1. **Add CI** — GitHub Actions on macOS runners running `xcodegen generate && xcodebuild test`.
 We have none.
 2. **Improve the AX BFS** — currently bounded at depth 6.
 Some apps put text-bearing elements deeper or behind `kAXVisibleChildrenAttribute`.
 Pick a real-world app it fails in and fix it.
 3. **Pre-seed model templates** — first-launch onboarding could offer one-click templates for OpenAI / OpenRouter / Ollama instead of an empty Models tab.
 4. **Add a "thinking… 12s" elapsed timer** to the panel while waiting for first delta from reasoning models.
+The response area currently shows only a `ProgressView` spinner; a live elapsed counter would significantly reduce perceived latency for reasoning models.
 5. **History browser UI** — entries already snapshot the resolved system prompt + user message + model + inference params; just no view to read them yet.

 Anything bigger than these — read the spec's §22 (later functionality) and align with the spec owner first.